nshenoy/alexa-lunch-menu/readme.md

 # Locust Valley Lunch Menu Skill

 An Alexa skill for the daily LVCSD daily lunch menu.
-Go Falcons!

 ----